ibm-cloud-docs/vpc/lb-overview.md

 ### Least connections
 {: #least-connections}

-With this method, the back-end server instance that serves the least number of connections at a given time receives the next client connection.
+With this method, the back-end server instance that serves the least number of connections at a specific time receives the next client connection.

 ## Front-end listeners and back-end pools
 {: #front-end-listeners-and-back-end-pools}